telerik/blazor-docs/components/grid/editing/overview.md

 List of the available events:

 * `OnCreate` - fires when the `Save` [command button]({%slug components/grid/columns/command%}) button for a newly added item is clicked.
 Cancellable.
 * `OnUpdate` - fires when the `Save` command button is clicked on an existing item.
 Cancellable.
+The model reference is a copy of the original data source item.
 * `OnDelete` - fires when the `Delete` command button is clicked.
 Cancellable.
 * `OnEdit` - fires when the user is about to enter edit mode for an existing row.
 Cancellable.
 * `OnCancel` - fires when the user clicks the `Cancel` command button.
 Allows you to undo the changes to the data in the view data.
 Cancellable.